TAP-GGC/Pixel8/README.md

 Four workshops were conducted.
 Two workshops were online while the other two were in-person.
 The workshops allowed students to play the different games while testing their knowledge of binary.
 A short presentation was given before the students played which included: introducing the group and TAP, teaching students what binary is and how to convert from decimal to binary and vice versa.
-Afterwards, participants got the chance to play the game and enforce what they just learned.
+Afterward, participants got the chance to play the game and enforce what they just learned.
 There were tips and tricks provided in each game to help further enhance the concepts.

 ## Project Information
 <!--